tranhayem/Self-Learning/README.md

    script.
 This file is a place where you can hook into these processes and tune them.
 See the comments in that file for more information.
  - `".sencha"` - This (typically hidden) folder contains the generated build scripts and configuration files for the application.
-This folder is required in order to build the application but its content should not need to be edited in most cases.
+This folder is  in order to build the application but its content should not need to be edited in most cases.
    The content of this folder is updated by "sencha app upgrade".